dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_combine_xyz.rst

 ==========

 X, Y, Z
-   Attribute
-      The input is a text field that expects an attribute name.
+   :Attribute: The input is a text field that expects an attribute name.
-   Float
-      The input is a float number.
+   :Float: The input is a float number.

 Output